Draft Beer Systems

 Styles and Varieties of Draught Beer

-Draught beer encompasses a diverse spectrum of flavors and brewing styles, each offering a unique experience attributed to its specific fermentation process and ingredients.
+Draught beer encompasses a diverse spectrum of flavors and brewing styles, each offering a unique experience attributed to its own beer, specific fermentation process and ingredients.
 The keystone to understanding its breadth lies in distinguishing the differences between ales and lagers and exploring the various noteworthy draft selections available.

 Ale vs Lager Varieties